elewa-academy/Fundamentals/03-the-buddy-system/README.md

 ## Specifications

+Right Now:
+* Pair up with a buddy or two and read/discuss through the code review articles.
+* Create a new repository and call it something like "code-review-template"
+* Turn the README into a generalized code review template you will use from now on
+* If you have a few different ideas, make a few branches!

+Forever:
 1. __Work on each project with a buddy or two__:
 * How you work together or split up the project is your choice.
 There is no single best way to do this, it will depend on your strengths and personalities.
 What's important is that you are continuously engaging with another person while building these projects.
 2. __Code Reviews__: